 -- A description of the institution's plan to manage the potential conflict of interest to reduce or eliminate the likelihood that actual conflicts will arise--address each point outlined in Managing Potential Conflicts of Interest above

 -- A description of the steps taken and an explanation of the basis for any conclusion that management appears unlikely to succeed--see Failure to Manage Potential Conflicts of Interest above

 -- A request for approval

-- Prepare a letter from your President to the appropriate Executive Vice Chancellor requesting that your attached plan to manage a conflict of interest be reviewed and approved
+Prepare a letter to your President requesting that your attached plan to manage a conflict of interest be reviewed and approved

-- The Office of Academic Affairs or the Office of Health Affairs will notify you when your management plan has been approved.
+The Chief Administrative Officer will notify you when your management plan has been approved.